42 Facts About Puerto Rico (Things to Know, By a Local)

 Puerto Rico is a Caribbean paradise that attracts visitors from all around the world.

-Although you might’ve heard about its beaches, or its tropical rainforest (the only one in the USA), there is a lot more to Puerto Rico than meets the eye!
+Although you might’ve heard about its beaches, or its tropical rainforest (the only one in the US National Forest System), there is a lot more to Puerto Rico than meets the eye!